ArjanteMarvelde/uSDR-pico/README.md

 The PCB files have been made with Eagle 5.11, and can be modified or otherwise re-used when needed.
 The CAM files for each board are packaged in separate zips, these can be used as-is to order PCBs.

 # Background
 The folder **$PICO/docs** also contains some manuals, of which the *C-SDK description*, the *RP2040 datasheet* and the *Pico Pinout* are absolute must-reads when you start writing software.
+Note that this folder is only created by the **ndabas** script, after manual installation you should find these on the Raspberry website.
 For calculating filters I have used the free software from Iowa Hills (http://www.iowahills.com/8DownloadPage.html)
 I also used the online FIR filter calculator T-Filter (http://t-filter.engineerjs.com/)